ApplETS/ETSMobile-Notifications-Android/README.md

 ### About
 Originally, this was developed for the [second version of ÉTSMobile](https://github.com/ApplETS/ETSMobile-Android2).
 The [code](https://github.com/ApplETS/ETSMobile-Android2/pull/138) has been extracted from the project and modified, so that it can be reused in further versions of ÉTSMobile.

-Check out the [wiki](https://github.com/ApplETS/ETSMobile-Notifications-Android/wiki) for details such as the device registration/retrievement process
+Check out the [wiki](https://github.com/ApplETS/ETSMobile-Notifications-Android/wiki) for more details such as the device registration/retrievement process